2007 Portuguese abortion referendum

 An abortion referendum took place in Portugal on 11 February 2007, to decide whether to legalise abortion up to ten weeks.
 The referendum was the fulfillment of an election pledge by the governing Socialist Party of Prime Minister José Sócrates.

 Official results of the referendum showed that 59.24 percent of the Portuguese approved the proposal put on ballot, while 40.76 percent rejected it.
 However, only 43.61 percent of the registered voters turned out to vote.
 Since voter turnout was below 50 percent, according to the Portuguese Constitution, these results are not legally binding, and parliament can legally decide to disregard them.
 Prime Minister Sócrates nevertheless confirmed that he would expand the circumstances under which abortion was allowed, since a majority of voters had been in favour.

 The law was ratified by President Aníbal Cavaco Silva on 10 April 2007.
+As of 2026, this is the most recent referendum held in Portugal.

 Background

 In 1998, the legalization of abortion had also been put to a referendum.
 However, a small majority voted NO, 51 to 49 percent, and abortion legalization was not implemented.